top of page

 Based on the science above, our recommendations for reducing hunger when you’re trying to lose weight are as follows:

-7. It works - low-carb reduces hunger!
+6. It works - low-carb reduces hunger!

-People who have been on our on-line low-carb weight loss programme frequently tell us that they are no longer bothered by hunger, they are able to go for much longer between meals and do not feel uncomfortable doing this.
+People who have been on one fo our on-line low-carb weight loss programmes frequently tell us that they are no longer bothered by hunger, they are able to go for much longer between meals and do not feel uncomfortable doing this.
 We usually suggest using time restricted eating, and many people move to eating just two meals a day – but do this because they are no longer suffering from hunger.
 Here are some quotes from participants from our Programmes:

 “I am no longer feeling hungry and am eating significantly smaller portions”